 GilesFiles provides information on tap and direct access to all relevant resources.
 Easily access the information you need from anywhere, including your office, home or even in court or during an arbitration.
 With an Internet connection get information “just in time” rather than “just in case”.
 GilesFiles is all about aggregating and indexing work law.

 GilesFiles makes information readily and freely available.
 We often receive requests for information and cases relating to the World of Work Law.
 To cover expenses of providing the services we only charge for the Labour Case Alert.
 We do not believe in cluttering the website with adverts.

-Boxes with ‘Select Categories’
+Drop-down boxes with ‘Select Categories’

 GilesFiles website only really started in 2008 and since then a considerable amount of important information has been added.
 On the right-hand side of this Home page there are a number of ‘drop-down boxes’ providing access to different types of information.